 Squash and sweet potatoes are convenient, colorful vegetables that make healthy additions to any dish.
-Although they may not be traditional staples, they are rich in history, nutrition and taste.
-Consider them as an option to add wholesome variety at meal time.
+Although they may not be traditional staples, they're rich in history, nutrition and taste.
+Consider them an option to add wholesome variety at meal time.

 Sweet potatoes and squash originated in the Americas.
 According to the U.S. Department of Agriculture, sweet potatoes came from the warm climates of Central and South America where they were staples of Aztec and Incan diets.
 They were introduced to Europe by Christopher Columbus and to Asia by subsequent explorers.